min2ha/ukwa-site/content/target/26159/index.en.md

   "subject": "UK General Election 2015"
 }

-# All Party Parliamentary Group on Dementia: Five Dementia Priorities for the Next Government

 They develop, deliver and promote improvements to the quality of care and support received by those who may be marganilised through ill-health, or social circumstance, by working closely with care providers, carers, housing associations, transport providers, schools and advocacy groups.